pinecoders/pinecoders.github.io/faq_and_code/README.md

 plot(showLo ? lo : na, "Lows", color.fuchsia, 3, plot.style_circles)
 ```

-### How can I count the number of bars since a condition occured?
+### How can I count the number of bars since a condition occurred?
 The usual way to do it uses the [`barssince()`](https://www.tradingview.com/pine-script-reference/v4/#fun_barssince) function.
 This script shows how to keep track of the number of bars since the last cross using two methods: one manually and the other using the built-in function:
 ```js
 //@version=4